geneticimprovementofsoftware/geneticimprovementofsoftware.github.io/events/gecco2022.md

 All accepted papers must be presented at GI-2022 and will appear in the GECCO companion volume.

 As a published ACM author, you and your co-authors are subject to all ACM Publications Policies ([https://www.acm.org/publications/policies/toc](https://www.acm.org/publications/policies/toc)), including ACM's new Publications Policy on Research Involving Human Participants and Subjects ([https://www.acm.org/publications/policies/research-involving-human-participants-and-subjects](https://www.acm.org/publications/policies/research-involving-human-participants-and-subjects)).

+## <a name="bursaries"></a> Funding Opportunity For Students

+We will offer up to 5 scholarships to partially cover registration and travel costs for GECCO and all associated workshops for students whose work is accepted to the GI workshop.
+Priority will be given based on the student’s need and submission quality.

+Students applying for a scholarship should submit a first-author regular paper to the workshop (up to 8 pages long) and plan to present their work in Boston in person.
+Moreover, their supervisor should send a one-paragraph note of recommendation to [bbruce@ucdavis.edu](mailto:bbruce@ucdavis.edu) listing:
+- the student’s area of work.
+- the supervisor’s support of the student’s application.

 ## <a name="chairs"></a> Workshop Chairs